CHI2026 Workshop on Tools for Thought

 2. “Mini poster”:

-3. Number of attendees: Provide the number of authors planning to attend (min.1 and max.
+3. Number of attendees: Confirm the number of authors planning to attend (min.
+1 and max.
 2).

 4. Personal statement: Prepare a max.
 150-word personal statement for the attending author(s).

-Tip: Filling out the mini poster template before or during the process of writing the workshop paper may help you structure the latter and already include some of the components of the poster - but this is of course completely up to you.
-We do not expect you to fill out every box/field on the Miro board.
-Although we have tested the board with a range of contribution types, we are aware that not all the boxes might be equally applicable to all contributions.
+Tip: Filling out the mini poster template before or during the process of writing the workshop paper may help you structure the latter and include some of the aspects the poster template—but this is of course completely up to you.

-Please note: Accepted papers will be published on the workshop website.
+Please note: Accepted submissions will be published on the workshop website.
 At least one author of each accepted submission must attend the workshop (and at most two authors may attend).

 What Happens After Acceptance